rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 is that it bans certain token patterns from macro inputs.

-Additionally, special invocation syntax makes macro *output* sensitive to the invocation grammar: a macro might need to somehow 'escape' `$!` in it's output to prevent the compiler from trying to treat the surrounding tokens as an invocation.
+Additionally, special invocation syntax makes macro *output* sensitive to the invocation grammar: a macro might need to somehow 'escape' `$!` in its output to prevent the compiler from trying to treat the surrounding tokens as an invocation.
 This adds an unexpected and unnecessary burden on macro authors.